Blogging is a very rewarding side hustle that can quickly turn into a full-time business.

 You can get your domain name directly through Bluehost.com and make the whole process very easy.
 Remember to sign up for at least 12-months of hosting to get the FREE domain name.

-2. Pick a web hosting plan for your blog
+2. Selecting a hosting plan

-I know you want to learn how to start a blog but you’ll want to take your time with this section.
+I know you want to learn how to start a lifestyle blog but you’ll want to take your time with this section.
 There are a few options under the Package Information area that you may or may not want to add.

 - Domain Privacy Protection